How To Start A Safety Committee – A Blueprint For Success

 - We want to reduce our employee accidents or injuries by 10% this year

-By being as specific as you can, you can judge how effective your safety committee is in achieving its goals.
+By being as specific as possible, you can judge how effective your safety committee is in achieving its goals.

 How Do We Do It?